carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

   ];
 }

-// Interfaces can optionally be wrapped inside DeclareOpInterfaceMethods.
-This
+// Operation interfaces can optionally be wrapped inside
-// would result in autogenerating declarations for members `foo`, `bar` and
+// DeclareOpInterfaceMethods.
+This would result in autogenerating declarations
-// `fooStatic`.
-Methods with bodies are not declared inside the op
+// for members `foo`, `bar` and `fooStatic`.
+Methods with bodies are not
-// declaration but instead handled by the op interface trait directly. def OpWithInferTypeInterfaceOp : Op<...
+// declared inside the op declaration but instead handled by the op interface
+// trait directly.
+def OpWithInferTypeInterfaceOp : Op<...
     [DeclareOpInterfaceMethods<MyInterface>]> { ... }